BrianWu06/melsvmp/README.md

 ```

 For more information, please refer to Hedeker and Nordgren (2013).
 Note
-that our model formulation is a restricted to only allow for non
+that our model formulation is currently restricted to only allow for non
 time-varying covariates for $\alpha$ and without the effect of $\nu_i$
 on $\omega_i$.